matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 ### Estimation as Commitment

 This is the most common and toxic way managers create unreasonable pressure.
 An estimate is a guess, a statement of probability, at best.
 A commitment is a promise.
 Turning a guess into a promise by default is an act of applying unreasonable, arbitrary load.
-This single act forces teams to cut corners (creating [Defects](lean-muda.md#7-defects){ data-preview }), work in unsustainable "crunch" cycles, and ultimately burn out.
+This single act forces teams to cut corners (creating [Defects](lean-muda.md#7-defects)), work in unsustainable "crunch" cycles, and ultimately causes burn out.

 ### Productivity Paranoia